 This is where you can have some fun.
 Add peppermint, vanilla, maple, almond or coconut extract to add a powerful note to your home’s scent signature.
 There are hundreds of extracts available, if you look for a specialty extract provider, you can find lovely scents including cotton candy, apricot and blueberry.

-If you love tree scents, add some pine needles twigs from fragrant trees to the mix.
+If you love tree scents, add some pine needle twigs from fragrant trees to the mix.
 You can also find your favorite tea and add in a tea bag alongside some fruits for a lovely smell.
 If you want something that tastes as good as it smells, consider making some masala chai tea and drinking that afterward.
 What a sweet reward!

 These are all well and good, but they are just band-aid solutions to a larger issue and these recipes but cover up a smell.
 If you truly want your home to smell fresh (i.e. like nothing), then the house needs to be clean and free of dirt.
 The best ways to achieve this are as follows: